-Tom Bergeron Says Dancing With the Stars Will Continue Without Him - E!
+Tom Bergeron and Erin Andrews Leaving Dancing With the Stars - E!
 Online

-After 15 years, Tom Bergeron will no longer be hosting Dancing with the Stars.
+After 15 years, Tom Bergeron will no longer be hosting Dancing with the Stars, and neither will cohost Erin Andrews.

 The long-time host tweeted on Monday that he will no longer be a part of the show.

 "Just informed [Dancing With the Stars] will be continuing without me.
-It's been an incredible 15 year run and the most unexpected gift of my career," he wrote.
+It's been an incredible 15 year run and the most unexpected gift of my career," Bergeron wrote.
 "I'm grateful for that and for the lifelong friendships made.
 That said, now what am I supposed to do with all of these glitter masks?"

 He did not elaborate on his exit, and ABC has not yet commented.

-Bergeron has hosted the ABC reality competition show since its premiere in 2005, with a variety of cohosts including Lisa Canning, Samantha Harris, Brooke Burke-Charvet, and current cohost Erin Andrews.
+Bergeron has hosted the ABC reality competition show since its premiere in 2005, with a variety of cohosts including Lisa Canning, Samantha Harris, Brooke Burke-Charvet.
+Erin Andrews, best known as a sports journalist and ESPN sportscaster, joined as cohost in 2014.

 Before and during DWTS, Bergeron was also known as the host of Hollywood Squares and America's Funniest Home Videos.
 He was also unmasked as the Taco in the most recent season of The Masked Singer.